 Besides the actual cars, you can check out many memorabilia and shop at the small “gift shop” near the entrance door.

 The Landcruiser Heritage Museum is also home to the Expeditions 7 trucks who drove on all seven continents on probably one of the most amazing road trips ever.
 This was my highlight of the museum and it’s remarkable what you can achieve.
-The trucks are lined up along the back wall of the museum and monitors showing videos of the expedition.
+The trucks are lined up along the back wall of the museum and monitors show videos of the expedition.
 You can watch all these videos and more on the official Expeditions 7 website.

-Now you are desperate to go as well?
-Good!
-Don’t hesitate and it’s easier as you think to visit this place.
+Check the place out for yourself.
+It’s easier as you think to visit this place.
 Check out the opening times below or have a look at the museum’s website for more up to date information.
 There is no secret password to get in, the only thing you have to know is the location and admission is for free.